awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 1. Select the WorkSpace and choose **Actions**, **Modify WorkSpace**\.

-1. To increase the size of the root volume or user volume, choose **Modify Volume Sizes** and type the new values\.
+1. To increase the size of the root volume or user volume, choose **Modify Volume Sizes** and enter the new values\.
 **Note**
 You can only resize SSD volumes\.